 Girls develop faster than boys, but when do girls reach their max height?
-Turns out, it’s dependent on the age they get their first period.
+Turns out, it’s dependent on the age they get their first period and enter puberty.

 When do Girls Stop Growing?